DevStorm9833/IEEE/README.md

 - When we hover on the Navbar Links, it should change color.
 - Instead of showing just DBIT photo, we can show a series of few good event photos.
 Ref [IEEE Vesit](https://www.ieeevesit.org/)
 - And due to the bright bg photo, IEEE DBIT logo isnt that visible.
 Ref [CSI DBIT](https://csi.dbit.in/)
 - Impactful No.s can be shown in the Blue Strip.
-Ref [CSI DBIT](https://csi.dbit.in/)
+Ref [CSI DBIT](https://csi.dbit.in/), [ACM DBIT](https://dbit.acm.org/)
 - Instead of giving a separate page for About Us we can show it in Home Page.
 - Vision Mission Values instead of a simple About Us.
-Ref [CSI DBIT]
+Ref [CSI DBIT](https://csi.dbit.in/)
 - What we do?
 Ref [GDGC DBIT](https://gdgc.dbit.in/)
 - Instead of Yearly Events, we should show our Recent & Upcoming Events and a Poster img along with the Event Name, Date in Home page.
 Ref [CSI DBIT](https://csi.dbit.in/index.html)